 Our Program and Approach

-At our centre childhood is celebrated.
+At KU Macquarie Fields Preschool, childhood is celebrated.
 When they play and explore, children's imagination and curiosity is sparked – they enjoy learning, and are inspired to continue learning more.

-We greatly value the strong relationships between our staff, children and families, and we look forward to the opportunity of including your family in the life of our centre.
+We greatly value the strong relationships between our staff, children and families, and we look forward to the opportunity of including your family in the life of our preschool.

 We Focus On